solo-io/ext-proc-examples/basic-sink/README.md

 *Modifying the body or trailers has not been tested and may not work as expected.*

+## Compatiblity

+This sample app currently depends on a go-control-plane fork based on envoy changes that have not been merged upstream.
+It has been tested to work with Gloo Edge 1.15.x (which contains the same go-control-plane dependency) but may not work with newer versions of Gloo Edge.
 ## Updating

 The basic-sink service is currently published as image `gcr.io/solo-test-236622/ext-proc-example-basic-sink:<TAG>`